lfurtkevicova/gislab-my-notes/docs/general/about.rst

 Roles, events and queries
 -------------------------

-Machines belonging to GIS.lab cluster are divided into two roles
+Machines belonging to GIS.lab cluster are divided into two roles:

 1. **server**
 2. **client**